Flexible URLs? WEMASY made it possible

 A sitemap is useful to help the crawlers crawl on the website and rank the pages.
 But it cannot fully fix slow discovery caused by very deep paths.
 Clear internal links and URLs help the pages get quickly noticed by crawlers.
 If key pages are linked from your header or homepage, the crawlers reach them sooner.

 You just saw how deep paths confuse people and slow crawlers.
+The importance of URL structure becomes clear when you see how much it affects discovery, sharing, and rankings.
 The fix is simple.
 Keep your logical structure for navigation, and publish short public URLs for the pages that matter most.
 Flexible links - either short or well thought have their own advantages.

 • Important pages can live near the root without breaking categories.